what3words/wordpress-autosuggest-plugin/readme.txt

 == Installation ==

 1. You can install what3words AutoSuggest plugin automatically from the WordPress admin panel.
-From the Dashboard, navigate to *Plugins / Add New* and search for *"what3words AutoSuggest plugin"* and click on the *"Install Now"* button.
+From the Dashboard, navigate to *Plugins / Add New* and search for *"what3words"* and click on the *"Install Now"* button.
 1. Or you can install what3words AutoSuggest plugin manually.
 Download the plugin Zip archive and uncompress it.
 Copy or upload the `what3words-searchbox` folder to the `wp-content/plugins` folder on your web server.
 1. Activate the plugin.
 From the Dashboard, navigate to Plugins and click on the *"Activate"* link under the entry for What3words Searchbox.
 1. Customise and configure the plugin; from the Dashboard, navigate to the *Settings / what3words AutoSuggest plugin* page or click on the *"Settings"* link from the Plugins page on the Dashboard.